 28. Bird Watching Tour to An Exotic Location

-There are many reputable and ethical tour companies that support eco tourism.
+Many reputable and ethical tour companies support eco-tourism.
 They operate across the entire world and on every continent.

 And the best part about this birding gift?

 Many companies specialize in traveling to exotic locations to see birds.
 Some tours are extreme (birding from dawn until dusk), and others are more laid back that include many other activities a non-bird lover may enjoy.
 Please ask around and do extensive research.

 Here are a few tour companies to start your search:

 These events are enjoyable and bring lots of birders and bird lovers together.